gautam-devops-jha/Ansible-Learning-By-Doing/README.md

 ### 4. Systemd service Management
 Going to develop 3 different playbook which will demonstrate how to create systemd file, Start the service and stop the service

+### 5. Firewall Management using UFW
+Going to develop a playbook which allow port 22 annd 8080 to public on remote machine